kbilsted/WhitespaceWarrior/README.md

 `WhiteSpaceWarrior` is a tool that make reading code significantly faster by improving the _signal to noise ratio of the code_.
-It removes all the stuff you get anoyed about when you speed-read code, such as empty lines, empty comments, and short meaningles comments.
+It removes all the stuff you get annoyed about when you speed-read code, such as empty lines, empty comments, and short meaningles comments.
 In other words, it removes _noise_.

 ![Logo](whitespacewarrior.png)

-# The impact on code readbility when removing noise from the code
+# The impact on code readability when removing noise from the code

 Let's illustrate the effect of a noisy code base.
 The example is perhaps not a 100% accurate representation of your code bases, but it does a good job of showing the effect of noisy code.
 It also serves to show the capabilities of `whitespacewarrior`.